-Even before finishing graduate school, Roy was offered a faculty position in the Pharmacology department at Michigan where he contributed significantly to his department for the five years he was there – so much so that when he was offered a role at Brown University that included a faculty position and an Assistant Deanship in the Graduate School, his colleagues at U-M tried to match the offer.
+Even before finishing graduate school, Roy was offered a faculty position in the pharmacology department, making him also the first Black member of the medical school faculty in pharmacology.
+He contributed significantly to his department for the five years he was there – so much so that when he was offered a role at Brown University that included a faculty position and an Assistant Deanship in the Graduate School, his colleagues at U-M tried to match the offer.
 Wanting a new experience, Roy and his family relocated to Rhode Island.
 At Brown (1966-70), he was breaking new ground.
 There had not been a medical school in Rhode Island since before the Civil War.
 Roy was part of a new approach to medical education, incorporating a strong emphasis on integrative medicine and its whole person approach.
 At this time the medical program at Brown was part of the Graduate School.

 His experience in administration provided new opportunities for Roy, which he seized with gusto.
 Roy served as President of Hampton Institute (now University) from 1970-1976.
 During that time, he served on a number of national boards, one of which was Parke-Davis Pharmaceuticals.
 Having made his mark at Hampton, he was lured to Parke-Davis, and consequently back to familiar territory in Ann Arbor.
 He spent the next sixteen years in various executive roles in the pharmaceutical industry, including a period in Belgium where he pioneered collaborative research between the Upjohn Company and several leading universities in Europe, retiring in 1992 as a corporate officer of the Upjohn Company.